ifeanyi-ugwu/codegen-graphql-scalars-config/README.md

 export default config;
 ```

-Once you’ve set up your configuration, run the code generator and your correctly typed scalars will be included in the generated types:
+Once you’ve set up your configuration, run the code generator, and your correctly typed scalars will be included in the generated types:

 ```bash
 npx graphql-codegen